edgedb/edgedb/docs/intro/branches.rst

 .. note::

-    You can alternatively create and switch in one shot using ``edgedb branch switch -c feature``.
+    You can alternatively create and switch in one shot using :gelcmd:`branch switch -c feature`.

 2. Build your feature